AEW Double or Nothing

 Since the 2020 event, Double or Nothing has featured a specialized tornado tag team match between two multi-man teams as one of its marquee matches, oftentimes the main event.
 For 2020 and 2021, this was the Stadium Stampede match.
 To capitalize on the rise of cinematic matches during the pandemic, both year's events were headlined by Stadium Stampede, which was contested in both Daily's Place and the adjacent TIAA Bank Field.
-With the return to touring, Stadium Stampede was replaced by Anarchy in the Arena in 2022, with the wrestlers fighting all throughout the host venue.
+With the return to touring as well as events being held in arenas instead of stadiums, Stadium Stampede was replaced by Anarchy in the Arena in 2022, with the wrestlers fighting all throughout the host arenas.
+Stadium Stampede returned in 2026, as the event took place in a tennis stadium.

 History

-With the exception of the 2020 and 2021 events during the COVID-19 pandemic, the Double or Nothing events from 2019 through 2024 took on a Las Vegas theme and were held at venues on the Las Vegas Strip in Paradise, Nevada.
+With the exception of the 2020 and 2021 events during the COVID-19 pandemic, the Double or Nothing events from 2019 through 2024 took on a gambling theme and were held at venues on the Las Vegas Strip in Paradise, Nevada.

 After the success of the September 2018 All In event, an independent professional wrestling pay-per-view (PPV) event that came as a result of a bet with wrestling journalist Dave Meltzer, a group known as The Elite (Cody, The Young Bucks, and Kenny Omega), the driving forces behind the event, used the positive response from All In to pursue further events with backing of businessmen Shahid Khan and Tony Khan.
 In a promo after All In, Cody said "I know when you make a bet, sometimes you go double or nothing".
 On November 5, 2018, several trademarks were filed in Jacksonville, Florida, among them were "All Elite Wrestling" and "Double or Nothing", leading to speculation of the formation of a professional wrestling promotion and the name of its first event.

 On January 1, 2019, All Elite Wrestling (AEW) was officially founded.
 Along with the announcement, the promotion's inaugural event, Double or Nothing, was scheduled to air on PPV during Memorial Day weekend on May 25, 2019, at the MGM Grand Garden Arena on the Las Vegas Strip in Paradise, Nevada, with the event taking on a Las Vegas theme.
 Double or Nothing would become considered AEW's marquee event, with AEW president Tony Khan later referring to the event as being one of the promotion's "big four" PPVs, their four biggest shows of the year produced quarterly, along with All Out, Full Gear, and Revolution.
 With All In becoming one of AEW's annual events in 2023, it supplanted Double or Nothing as AEW's marquee event, and overall biggest event of the year, with the previous "big four" plus All In becoming the "big five".

 Due to the COVID-19 pandemic, the 2020 and 2021 events were held at AEW's home venue of Daily's Place in Jacksonville, Florida; the 2021 event was subsequently AEW's final pay-per-view event held at Daily's Place as the company resumed live touring that July.